DellAutomation/wes/README.md

 ### File Structure
+# At this point TimelyFashion.ps1 is the only file that needs to be executed directly from powershell prompt.
+No other dependancy project files.

 - The Root: The root should be reserved for configuration files, initial documentation (such as README.md and others).
 Also, it can contain VS solution files and git files.